alinasir85/Jouster/README.md

 ## Trade-offs Due to Time Constraints

 - **Simple keyword extraction**: Used basic frequency counting rather than TF-IDF or more sophisticated NLP techniques.
+- **No vector embeddings**: Could implement semantic search using embeddings (OpenAI, sentence-transformers) for better search relevance and similarity matching.
+- **Basic JSON parsing**: No structured output validation or retry logic.
+Could use OpenAI's function calling or implement LLM-as-judge pattern to ensure reliable structured data extraction.
+- **No data quality validation**: Could add an LLM judge to verify summary quality, topic relevance, and sentiment accuracy before storing.
 - **Basic error handling**: Focused on the two required edge cases rather than comprehensive error coverage.
 - **Minimal validation**: Added basic input validation but could expand with more robust schemas and constraints.